Appropriate Technology

 Appropriate technology projects:

-- Have been requested by locals to fill a self-identified need
+- Are used by locals to fill a self-identified need

 In addition, this method uses open-source knowledge, meaning there must be transparency in the process and outcome, and this information must be shared to ensure it is replicable.